insurance dispute arbitration in New Cumberland, Pennsylvania 17070

 The Arbitration War: The Miller v.
 Keystone Insurance Dispute in New Cumberland, PA

-In early 2023, Karen Miller, a lifelong resident of New Cumberland, Pennsylvania (17070), found herself embroiled in a bitter insurance dispute that would drag on for months—testing patience, resolve, and the limits of arbitration itself.
+In early 2023, the claimant, a lifelong resident of New Cumberland, Pennsylvania (17070), found herself embroiled in a bitter insurance dispute that would drag on for months—testing patience, resolve, and the limits of arbitration itself.

 It all began in November 2022, when a severe storm ripped through Cumberland County, flooding Karen’s home on Market Street.
 The water damage was extensive—ruined floors, soaked drywall, and a damaged heating system.
 Karen promptly filed a claim with Keystone Insurance, her provider for over a decade, seeking $42,750 in coverage for repairs and living expenses.

-The arbitration hearing was scheduled for March 15, 2023, at the Cumberland County courthouse.
-Representing Karen was attorney Jenna Collins, a tough litigator known locally for her attention to detail.
-Keystone sent their claims adjuster, Mark Roberts, and insurance counsel, Kevin Adams, ready for a hard-fought negotiation.
+The arbitration hearing was scheduled for March 15, 2023, at the Cumberland County courthouse. the claimant was attorney the claimant, a tough litigator known locally for her attention to detail.
+Keystone sent their claims adjuster, Mark Roberts, and insurance counsel, the claimant, ready for a hard-fought negotiation.

 During opening statements, Mrs. Miller’s team emphasized her prompt reporting and the severity of the storm damage substantiated by independent contractors’ estimates.
 Keystone’s team countered that the policy explicitly excluded some flood-related damages, and that they had fairly compensated per the contract’s terms.